Mixture of Experts based Multi-task Supervise Learning from Crowds: Related Work

 \section{Related Work}

-\textbf{Weakly supervised approach}: This class of methods focuses on modeling the relationship between workers' noisy answers and the ground truth.
-In this approach, the ground truth is treated as a hidden variable, and weakly supervised learning techniques are employed to infer the ground truth.
-The most direct and widely used method is Majority Voting (MV) \cite{sheng2017majority}.
-It involves counting the responses from workers and considering the answer with the majority of votes as the ground truth.
-However, MV overlooks the variations in worker behavior during the labeling process and treats all workers' labels equally.
-To address this limitation, Tao et al. \cite{tao2020label} proposed a method that considers the deterministic information of majority and minority categories separately.
-They establish a voting model that takes into account the labeling quality of workers in different situations.
-The Dawid-Skene (DS) \cite{dawid1979maximum} method utilizes a confusion matrix to describe each worker's behavior when handling an item.
-The EM algorithm is then used to estimate the worker's confusion matrix parameters and the ground truth.
-HDS \cite{raykar2010learning} assumes equal probabilities of wrong worker selections while evolving the confusion matrix.
-GLAD \cite{whitehill2009whose} not only considers workers' abilities but also accounts for the difficulty of item processing.
-It creates a worker behavior model using a sigmoid function and employs the EM algorithm to determine the ground truth of an item.
-Some weakly supervised inference methods utilize deep learning techniques to infer the ground truth.
-These methods typically use aggregation algorithms to construct an initial answer table, which combines the noisy labels provided by workers.
-Subsequently, a neural network model is trained and used for classification based on the selected label set.
-While these methods \cite{gaunt2016training,ghiassi2022labnet,zhu2023improving} introduce reliability measurements of labels, the accuracy of these measurements directly affects the results of truth inference.
-Existing weakly supervised truth inference methods have achieved some degree of success.
-However, the data provided by workers is often sparse.
-Additionally, they treat the ground truth as a hidden variable.
-As a result, the accuracy of truth inference remains limited.
+\textbf{Weakly supervised approaches}: These approaches model the relationship between workers' noisy responses and the true labels, treating the ground truth as a latent variable and employing weak supervision techniques to deduce it.
+MV~\cite{sheng2017majority} is a commonly used method that assumes the most frequent response as the ground truth, but it fails to account for worker variability.
+To address this limitation, \cite{tao2020label} proposed a model that separately considers the majority and minority responses, factoring in the labeling quality of workers.
+The DS~\cite{dawid1979maximum} uses a confusion matrix to characterize worker behavior and estimates parameters with the EM algorithm to infer the ground truth.
+HDS~\cite{raykar2010learning} posits equal chances of erroneous worker choices, refining the confusion matrix with this assumption.
+GLAD~\cite{whitehill2009whose}, conversely, factors in both the proficiency of workers and the inherent challenge of tasks, utilizing a sigmoid function to depict worker behavior and the EM algorithm to ascertain the ground truth.
+Various weakly supervised learning-from-crowds methods integrate deep learning to deduce the ground truth, initiating with strategies that aggregate the noisy labels into an initial answer table.
+Post this, a neural network is trained for classification, leveraging the curated label set.
+While these methods~\cite{gaunt2016training,ghiassi2022labnet,zhu2023improving} propose label reliability metrics that significantly influence the outcomes of crowd-based learning.
+Additionally, \cite{xu2024crowdsourcing} presents a two-stage method that uses a multi-centroid grouping penalty to incorporate subgroup structures for tasks and workers in inferring the ground truth.
+While weakly supervised methods have seen successes, they are often hampered by sparse data and the treatment of ground truth as a hidden variable, which limits their accuracy.